This information applies to Scotland.

 Converting a civil partnership to marriage

-With the introduction of same sex marriage in Scotland, it is possible for a couple to convert a qualifying civil partnership to marriage:
+It is possible for a couple to convert a qualifying civil partnership to marriage.

-- as of 2 November 2015, a civil partnership that was registered outside Scotland will qualify for conversion to a marriage if it hasn't been dissolved, annulled or ended by death.
+As of 2 November 2015, a civil partnership that was registered outside Scotland will qualify for conversion to a marriage if it hasn't been dissolved, annulled or ended by death.
 To change a civil partnership registered outside Scotland into a marriage, couples need to go through a marriage ceremony.
 Your marriage will be recognised in Scotland.
-Full eligibility details and guidance and for couples can be found on the Scottish Government’s website at www.gov.scot .
+Full eligibility details and guidance for couples can be found on the Scottish government’s website .

 If you want to convert your civil partnership to marriage through the administrative process, you will need to make an appointment with your local registry office and take along a copy of your civil partnership certificate and photo ID.
 You will be required to complete an application form.
 The district registrar will witness your signing of the form.
 The information will then be entered into the marriage register.
 There will be a charge of £10 if you want a copy of the marriage certificate.

-If you want to convert your civil partnership to marriage by having a full marriage ceremony, you will have to give the usual notice and pay the fees associated with registering a marriage (see Marriage notices)
+If you want to convert your civil partnership to marriage by having a full marriage ceremony, you will have to give the usual notice and pay the fees associated with registering a marriage.

 When you convert a civil partnership to marriage, the civil partnership will end (for the purposes of the law of Scotland) on the conversion.
-You will be treated as having been married to each other since the date your civil partnership was registered or from 5 December 2005, whichever is the later.
-The application form and guidance on changing a civil partnership into a marriage can be found on the National Records of Scotland website .
+You will be treated as having been married to each other since the date your civil partnership was registered or from 5 December 2005, whichever is later.
+The application form and guidance on changing a civil partnership into a marriage is on the National Records of Scotland website .

 Legal requirements of a marriage ceremony